sarufi-io/sarufi-golang-sdk/README.md

 ## Pre-requisites
-You need to register with [Sarufi](https://docs.sarufi.io/) in order to get your login credentials.
+You need to register with [Sarufi](https://docs.sarufi.io/) in order to get your login credentials (client ID and client secret).

 ## Installation
 Simply install with the `go get` command: